 My personal opinion is that we are all wired to BUILD.
 We have to build/develop/create something out of the “spare parts” that you can find.
-There are some who claims they are not that type.
-But I feel otherwise, and there’s a creator in ALL of us.
+There are some who claim they are not that type.
+But I feel otherwise, and that there’s a creator in ALL of us.

 But try asking the guitarist to play football, and the footballer to play guitar.
 They might not even last 5 minutes.
 So, like how the wand must find his owner in Harry Potter, like how the Avatar must blend as one with his own horse in the movie Avatar, we too have to find the passion key to our own lock of life.